Stroke Prevention

 2. Have your cholesterol tested regularly.

 3. If your doctor recommends a low cholesterol diet, explore foods that will lower your cholesterol.
 Examples include the Mediterranean Diet, the DASH Diet, or the Healthy For Good Program.
+See below for information on the Mediterranean Diet

 Keep your blood glucose levels in check: